-If you are gifting money this may also be subject to inheritance tax if you pass away within seven years.
+If you are gifting money this may also be subject to inheritance tax if you die within seven years.

 Depending on how you raise the money to gift, you may also have to pay capital gains tax as this could be interpreted as ‘disposing’ of assets.

-Hopefully no dispute will never reach a point of having to get lawyers involved, but drafting up some formal agreements with a solicitor beforehand could be a good idea, especially if you’re treating your help with the house as a loan or investment.
+You hope that no dispute will ever reach a point of having to get lawyers involved, but drafting up some formal agreements with a solicitor beforehand could be a good idea, especially if you're treating your help with the house as a loan or investment.

-On another legal note, if you want to make sure the house cannot be sold without meeting your permission you can contact the land registry to have the property restricted for sale without your consent.
+On another legal note, if you want to make sure the house cannot be sold without needing your permission, you can contact the Land Registry to have the property restricted for sale without your consent.

-Whether you have bought the entire house outright, supported with a mortgage deposit, or acted as a mortgage guarantor, you should remember this is not your home and you shouldn’t really make any rules on how your children are going to live there.
+Whether you have bought the entire house outright, helped with a deposit or acted as a mortgage guarantor, you should remember this is not your home and you shouldn't really make any rules on how your children are going to live there.